Home » Environment » Air Pollution in India

 1. Fossil Fuels

 Sulfur dioxide is one of the main causes of air pollution.
 It comes from burning fossil fuels like coal and oil in power plants and other industries.
 The gasoline and diesel used in millions of cars and trucks also contribute to this pollution, as petroleum doesn’t burn cleanly in engines.
-High pollution levels are caused by harmful substances released from vehicles like trucks, cars, trains, and airplanes.
+High pollution levels are caused by harmful substances released from vehicles like trucks, cars, trains, and aeroplanes.
 These pollutants include tiny particles (PM), nitric oxide, and nitrogen dioxide (together called NOx), as well as carbon monoxide, organic compounds, and lead.
 Carbon monoxide comes from cars and is created when fuel doesn’t burn completely.

 2. Agricultural Activities